 Our campaign believes that the cornerstones of good governance are integrity, public trust, transparency, and accountability.
 I am 100% committed to keeping our campaign above reproach.
 This means my team and I will exercise integrity in every decision and earn your trust through our actions.
 We will be transparent, holding ourselves accountable to you the voter and to the laws and regulations of the land.

 I believe that every human being should feel safe and welcomed in Baltimore City and the State of Maryland.
 As your Delegate, I will proactively seek the advice and ideas of the LGBTQIA+ community in shaping policy at every level.
-Until every person—especially our young—is free from discrimination, there is much hard work to do.
+Until every person is free from discrimination, there is much hard work to do.
 I am with you.

 What’s Important to You?